 Guest: Like Automatic, Bluetooth is started in your player as a source when a connected device starts playing audio, but changing sources in Bluesound disconnects the Bluetooth connection.
 It does not reflect Bluetooth as a Local Source in the Navigation Drawer.
 This configuration is ideal for situations in which multiple devices may want to link up and provide playback.

-- Using the same Bluetooth adapter in multiple Classic Bluesound Players can confuse your smartphone, tablet or computer.
+- Using the same Bluetooth adapter in multiple 1st Generation Bluesound Players can confuse your smartphone, tablet or computer.
 Please delete or remove the pairing relationship in your phone or tablet before moving a USB Bluetooth Adapter

 - When using Apple iOS, if the Bluetooth adapter status says “Not Connected”, navigate to the Bluetooth adapter information page and select Forget this Device.
 Then reselect the Bluetooth adapter and pair it with the Bluesound Player.
 When the Bluetooth adapter is paired with a Bluesound Player, its status will be “Connected”.